-Perussuomalaiset (PS)* party has been (surprise, surprise) in the past two weeks on the racist rampage against migrants and minorities.
+Perussuomalaiset (PS)* party has been (surprise, surprise) on the racist rampage against migrants and minorities in the past two weeks.
 The first one was lodged on July 15 by PS MP Teuvo Hakkarainen, who suggested that Muslims should be kicked out of Finland, followed by comments by Matias Turkkila (17.7), PS Youth leader Sebastian Tynkkynen, who parrots Hakkarainen’s call on July 19.

 It doesn’t end here, however.
-On July 21, a day before the fifth anniversary of 22/7, when Anders Breivik killed in cold blood 77 people in Norway, PS Youth puts out a statement suggesting that punishable offenses like ethnic agitation and breaching the sanctity of religion should be stricken off the penal code.
+On July 21, a day before the fifth anniversary of 22/7, when Anders Breivik killed 77 people in Norway in cold blood, PS Youth put out a statement suggesting that punishable offenses like ethnic agitation and breaching the sanctity of religion should be stricken off the penal code.

 In other words, the PS Youth and Tynkkynen want to legalize hate speech.